zwhan166/integration-test-python-behave/README.md

 You should have the network connection.

 In some companies, the __network/firewall__ settings may forbid downloading Python libaries via the tool "pip".
-If this is true, you may consult your IT administrator/specialist to download those libaries manually.
+If this is true, please consult your IT administrator/specialist, for example, to download those libaries manually.

 ### Python Libaries ###